Komm Kuscheln

 Komm Kuscheln (English: Come Cuddle) is the third studio album by Schnuffel.
-It was released in Germany on 16 October 2009 by Columbia Records.
+It was released in Germany on October 16, 2009 by Columbia Records.

 Composition

-The very first track of the album is "Piep Piep" (Beep Beep), the fifth hit single released by Schnuffel on 8 October 2009, by Sony BMG Germany (Sony BMG).
-Inside the CD-single, the b-side "Wenn es regnet" is also included as an exclusive track.
-Piep Piep is Schnuffel's last single released in CD format: the new song that was released in 2011, named "Dubidubi Du", was available only in the Jamba websites through download, though was later released as a digital EP on Amazon, iTunes and GooglePlay in 2014.
-"ZEILT productions" was the producer of the 3D animation as seen in the official music video.
+The very first track of the album is "Piep Piep" (Beep Beep), the fifth hit single released by Schnuffel on October 8, 2009, by Sony BMG Germany (Sony BMG).
+Inside the CD single, the B-side "Wenn es regnet" is also included as an exclusive track.
+Piep Piep is Schnuffel's last single released in CD format: the new song that was released in 2011, named "Dubidubi Du", was available only on the Jamba websites through download, though was later released as a digital EP on Amazon, iTunes, and Google Play in 2014.
+"ZEILT Productions" was the producer of the 3D animation as seen in the official music video.